import uuid

 # change into it.
 If it's an `id` field, it's already been set to its original value.

-if part in current_node:
+elif part in current_node:

 current_node = current_node[part]

-if end < len(key):
+elif end < len(key):

 # If the path is to a new array, start a new array, and change into it.